 - Highway had the appropriate number of lanes to permit this act;

-- The driving took place on private property or with the permission from the landowner;
+- The rashly operating took place on private property or with the permission from the landowner;

 - The driver’s vehicle did not have a properly calibrated speedometer which led to him/her not knowing the exact speed he/she was going;